clebert/bookmark.wtf/README.md

 # bookmark.wtf

-A bookmark manager that uses GitHub Gist as data back end.
+A free and open-source bookmark manager that uses GitHub Gist as database.

 ## Dark mode